Sunfish (& Other Stories on Green Lake)

 Sunfish (& Other Stories on Green Lake) is a 2025 American semi-autobiographical anthology drama film directed, written, and produced by Sierra Falconer in her feature directorial debut.
-An anthology film that also serves as Falconer's senior thesis film for the completion of her studies at the University of California, Los Angeles, it follows the lives of four people living around in Green Lake.
+An anthology film that also serves as Falconer's senior thesis film for the completion of her studies at the University of California, Los Angeles, it follows the lives of four people living around Green Lake.
 Falconer called it "loosely autobiographical."

 The film premiered at the Sundance Film Festival in the U.S. Dramatic Competition on January 26, 2025.

 Synopsis

 Set around Green Lake in northern Michigan, the film has four episodes: